NSideas/fairport/README.md

 ## Quick Links

-Quick Links refer to a post, page or media attachment.
+Quick Links refer to site content related to the current page.
+There are three types of Quick Links: **Page**, **News Article** and **Media Attachment**.
 They are located after the main content and before the footer.
 There should be no more than three Quick Links on a single page.
 Quick Links are categorized based on the content they link to.
+The category affects the class name, which dictates the icon above the text.
+For example, if you are linking to a page, the **Category** would be "Page" and the class name would be `quick-link--page`.
+If you are linking to a news article, the **Category** would be the category of the article and the class name would be `quick-link--perspectives`.

 #### Fields
+* **Type** – *select*
+  * Options: Page, News Article, Attachment
+* **Category** – *plain text*
 * **Link** – *post object*
 * **Teaser** – *plain text*